How To Get Rid Of Rats and Mice In Your House Naturally

 We humans have been battling rats and mice since the beginning of time.
 These rodents want what we have…shelter and food.
 So they move in, and we do everything we can to get rid of them.

-As a homeowner, a rat infestation is the last thing we want, or need.
-If you’ve ever found rodent droppings or bags of food with holes chewed into them, then you know exactly what I mean.
+As a homeowner, an infestation of rodents is the last thing we want, or need.
+If you’ve ever found rodent droppings or bags of food with holes chewed in them, then you know exactly what I mean.

 So what can we do to get rid of these uninvited pests?
-Is there an easy DIY rat repellent out there that actually works?
+Is there an easy DIY option of how to get rid of mice in our homes that actually works?
+And is as natural as possible, without using toxic poisons.
 The answer is yes.

-How To Tell If You Have a Rat Infestation
+How To Tell If You Have a Rodent Infestation

 Look for gnawing marks on food containers, furniture, walls and baseboards.
-Rats love to hide in the cozy spaces between the wall studs in our homes.
+Rodents love to hide in the cozy spaces between the wall studs in our homes.